Investigating Dark Matter-Admixed Neutron Stars with NITR Equation of State in Light of PSR J0952-0607: Introduction

 Recently, a Galactic NS named PSR J0952-0607 has been detected in the disk of the Milky Way, which is the fastest and heaviest of its kind with a mass $M=2.35\pm0.17 \ M_\odot$ \cite{Romani_2022}.
 This discovery is in continuation of the pulsar PSR J0740+6620 ($M=2.08\pm0.07 \ M_\odot$ ~\cite{Cromartie_2020, Fonseca_2021}).
-Among several hundred available EOSs that are based on various forms of nuclear interactions such as relativistic mean field theory (RMF), Skyrme density functional (SHF), Gogny interaction, etc., only a few of them can reproduce the $M=2.35\pm0.17 \ M_\odot$ mass limit while satisfying nuclear matter constraints simultaneously \cite{Dutra_2012, Dutra_2014}.
-Therefore, it has become essential to revisit the optimization of the parameters of nuclear models to satisfy new constraints on the NS mass.
+Among several hundred available EOSs that are based on various forms of nuclear interactions such as {relativistic mean-field (RMF), Skyrme-Hartree-Fock (SHF)}, Gogny interaction, etc., only a few of them can reproduce the $M=2.35\pm0.17 \ M_\odot$ mass limit while satisfying nuclear matter constraints simultaneously \cite{Dutra_2012, Dutra_2014}.
+Therefore, it has become essential to revisit the optimization of the parameters of nuclear models to satisfy new constraints on the mass of the NS.

-In this paper, we propose a new model based on the extended RMF (E-RMF) which is consistent with the underlying symmetry arising in Quantum Chromodynamics (QCD) and solves the renormalization problem in conventional RMF theory \cite{Kumar_2017, Kumar_2018}.
+In this article, we propose a new model named ``NITR" based on the extended RMF (E-RMF) framework, which is consistent with the underlying symmetry arising in Quantum Chromodynamics and solves the renormalization problem in conventional RMF theory \cite{Kumar_2017, Kumar_2018}.
 The E-RMF formalism has been successfully applied to various nuclear physics problems, including nuclear structure, reaction, and NS structure.
-To maintain consistency between the crust and the core, we calculate the unified EOS by employing the compressible liquid drop model \cite{Parmar_2022, Newton_2012} for the inner crust calculation and obtain the outer crust EOS using the most recent experimental masses and the Hartree-Fock-Bogoliubov-26 mass model \cite{Samyan_2002,Parmar_2022_1}.
-Our proposed EOS reproduces the mass of the NS as $2.35 \ M_\odot$ and satisfies the nuclear matter (NM) constraints, making it a better alternative to the existing NS EOS.
-In this study, we use the NITR EOS to explore different properties of the NS with dark matter as an additional component inside it.
+Our proposed EOS reproduces the mass of the NS as $2.355 \ M_\odot$ and satisfies the nuclear matter constraints, making it a better alternative to the existing NS EOS.
+In this study, we use the NITR EOS to explore different properties of the NS with DM as an additional component inside it.